Carlos Couto is founder of CC Atelier de Arquitectura, a private architecture practice. He also manages the Portuguese restaurant Tuga in Taipei.

 So Couto and his wife also made the move.
 “I love travel, but Asia was still mostly unexplored on my map.
 It was an opportunity to stay two years, and so I proposed creating an Urban Planning department.”
 In 1981, his proposal was accepted, and Couto set up a team of eight architects.
 At the age of 31, he had achieved a position of authority that he could not even imagine back home.

-As it turns out, in the 28 years since, Macau’s economy has experienced an unprecedented boom.
+As it turns out, in the 28 years since, Macao’s economy has experienced an unprecedented boom.
 “We have the biggest firm in the city, and we’ve had a lot of work.
-Most architects in Macau have worked here at some point in their careers.
+Most architects in Macao have worked here at some point in their careers.
 Around 300 architects have passed through the firm since 1989; it’s like a university.”

 Couto garnered international fame when his design for the Portuguese Pavilion at the 2010 Shanghai Expo won the “Design Award” from the International Exhibition Bureau as well as the Portuguese government’s “Best Public Project” award.
 New projects flowed in, including designing an auto-racing circuit in Taichung, Taiwan.